Miro-H/CacheSC/README.md

 Expected normalized result:
 ![](./docs/imgs/l1_single_eviction_normalized.png)

 This demo attack can also be run on physically indexed caches (such as L2).
-For this purpose, the following three macros in `single-eviction.c`, and comment out the definitions for L1:
+For this purpose, uncomment the following three macros in `single-eviction.c`, and comment out the definitions for L1.
 ```C
 // Uncomment for L2 attack
 #define TARGET_CACHE L2